 Other variables that come into play are rent and the cost of equipment.
 This depends on the type of food you want to serve in your kitchen, for eg if you only want to serve burgers and fast food it’ll cost you less as compared to the cost of equipment needed for making traditional cuisines.

-You can save up a lot of money by buying new electronics and old equipment such as tables, racks, and storage shelves, etc. Other requirements to open cloud kitchen.
+You can save up a lot of money by buying new electronics and old equipment such as tables, racks, storage shelves, etc. as compared to traditional restaurants.
+Other requirements to open cloud kitchen.

 The other most important cost is the salary of your staff.
 You will need min. of 5 employees, which will include 2 chefs, 2 cleaners, and 1 housekeeping staff.
 Your kitchen is as good as your chefs so you need to employ the best possible chefs to improve the food quality.